llvm/llvm-project/llvm/docs/HowToSetUpLLVMStyleRTTI.rst

 Optional value casting
 ----------------------
-When your types are not constructible from ``nullptr`` or there isn't a simple way to tell when an object is invalid, you may want to use ``llvm::Optional``.
+When your types are not constructible from ``nullptr`` or there isn't a simple way to tell when an object is invalid, you may want to use ``std::optional``.
 In those cases, you probably want something like this:

 .. code-block:: c++